 Pathways are suggested collections of courses that allow a student to satisfy elective requirements while at the same time developing a broader understanding of content in an area of interest.
-Pathways are not degreeawarding programs.
+Pathways are intended for students pursuing their Associate of Arts in Liberal Arts to prepare for transfer to baccalaureate program in the same area.
+Pathways are not degree-awarding programs, majors, or minors.
 Students may select a pathway of study after completing fifteen (15) credit hours of college-level course work.